spacecloud-io/space-docs/content/install/kubernetes/microk8s.md

 ```

 Use the IP printed on the terminal to connect to Space Cloud instead of `localhost`.

-## Step 3: Open Mission Control

-You should be able to access Mission Control on `http://localhost:4122/mission-control` or `http://YOUR_IP:4122/mission-control`.

 The default credentials are:
 - **Username:** admin